August 10, 2015

 My go-to Pandora stations are Sinatra and Bublé, and I start listening to Christmas music in October.
 I prefer carry out to cooking – as does my husband, thankfully – and dessert to drinks.
 When I do occasionally imbibe, of course, I order a Moscato.

-Located in Central Illinois, Jamie Muscato is a thirty-something stay-at-home-mom.
+Located in Central Illinois, Jamie Muscato is a thirty-something mom of one.
 Between rounds of singing “The Wheels on the Bus” with her son, she cheers on the Fighting Irish with her husband.
 She is a regular contributor for the Decatur Magazine and is frequently featured on Positively Positive.
 Jamie plays with perspective, laughs at farts, and blogs about it all here, at Commode To Joy.